 Approaches that virtually separate features in an SPL use a common code base in which code fragments are annotated with feature expressions.
-To generate a variant for a

-(a) virtual separation
+To generate a variant for a feature selection, some annotated code fragments are removed and the remaining code is compiled.
+A typical example for virtual separation is the use of the C preprocessor with #ifdef directives as in the small example of a Stack with features Top and Undo in Figure 1 (a).